Where are Reproductive Rights & Abortion on the Ballot?

 Florida

-Amendment 4: Vote YES to support adding the following language to the Florida Constitution's Declaratio of Rights: "... no law shall prohibit, penalize, delay, or restrict abortion before viability or when necessary to protect the patient’s health, as determined by the patient’s healthcare provider."
+Amendment 4: Vote YES to support adding the following language to the Florida Constitution's Declaration of Rights: "... no law shall prohibit, penalize, delay, or restrict abortion before viability or when necessary to protect the patient’s health, as determined by the patient’s healthcare provider."

 Florida will be voting to add legal abortion until viability to Florida's constitution.
 Abortion is currently illegal in Florida after the first six weeks of pregnancy under a law that took effect May 1.